CMFuertes/Portfolio/README.md

 My linked in has now been updated along with a professional photo, as well as a new thorough personal statement.
 Github profile has also been updated with an profile picture, short bio, as well as pinned repositories.
 I started following other classmates as well.

 09/29/2020 Update - Projects and newer homework assignments have been added to portfolio section of page.
 Github profile updated with pins spotlighting group projects and newer homework assignments.

+12/8/2020 - More projects have been added.
+Animations have been incorporated into the page.
+Introduction has been updated, and a new resume has been added.

 ### Conclusion